argentsea/docfx/tutorials/mapping.md

 The logged events in the Debug level are intended to help diagnose internal processes that may not be returning the expected results.

-The first type of event is when a database Null value (DbNull) is presented to an object that then becomes null or empty, which happens with ShardKey, ShardChild, or any object with a Required argument set to true.
+The first type of event is when a DbNull value is presented to an object that then becomes null or empty, which happens with ShardKey, ShardChild, or any object with a Required argument set to true.
 When this happens unexpectedly, it can be difficult to determine which database value caused the problem (as now *no* properties exist to determine the culprit).
 This logging event identifies which DbNull caused the result to be null or Empty.

 The second type of event provides full visibility into the generated code used to build the Mapper’s activity.
 The Expression Tree is walked and the pseudo-code saved to the log before it is compiled.
 This can be extremely useful in understanding the complexities of the Mapping behavior.
 The log record will be rather long and the extraction may not be efficient, but it also runs only during the first data access.